Poseidon (film): Plot

-On their way to the bow, they encounter a lift shaft.
-When Richard and Valentine are attempting to reach the entertainment section, the bridge they are crossing onto loses balance and falls leading to Valentine hanging from Richard's leg.
-Dylan urges Richard to kick Valentine off to save his own life; Valentine falls and is killed below.
-They reunite with Jennifer, Christian, Elena, and gambler Lucky Larry, in the nightclub, and are the only survivors out of all of the occupants who had been electrocuted to death by mangled live wires.
-The group crosses the fallen lift shaft across the flooded lobby, where Larry gets crushed by an AC chiller.
-The pressure from the water due to the ship's prolonged submersion causes the ballroom windows to fail, breaking and drowning the occupants, including Captain Bradford and Gloria.
+In a galley, they encounter a lift shaft, and use a table as a bridge to the other side.
+However, the table falls out as Richard and Valentine (holding on to Richard's leg) are being pulled up by Dylan.
+As the damaged elevator car above begins to plummet, Dylan urges Richard to kick Valentine off to save his own life; Valentine falls and is killed below.
+They eventually reach the nightclub after Jennifer, Elena, and Larry have rescued Christian.
+They reach the main lobby and use a collapsed elevator as a bridge.
+As Larry crosses, an AC unit falls through the floor above and kills him, causing leaking fuel to ignite.
+Dylan uses a fire hose as a zipline for Jennifer and Robert to cross.
+Finally, the water pressure due to the ship's prolonged submersion causes the ballroom windows to give way, drowning the occupants, including Captain Bradford and Gloria.

 With the ship sinking rapidly, the group escapes through a ventilation shaft and a couple ballast tanks, although Elena hits her head in an underwater passageway and drowns.
-The survivors make their way to a crew lounge, where they find the bow section is flooded and unpassable, until multiple explosions in the engine room floods the stern, lifting it out of the water.
+The survivors make their way to a crew lounge, where they find that the bow section is flooded and impassible, until multiple explosions in the engine room floods the stern, lifting it out of the water.
 They enter the bow thruster room and are horrified to find the thrusters still running.
-With their path blocked by the propellers, and the control room submerged, Robert swims away to turn off the engine.
-He finds the "shut off" switch to be broken, but presses the reverse button instead, before drowning.
+With their path blocked by the propellers and the control room submerged, Robert goes underwater to stop the engines.
+He finds the "shut off" switch to be broken, but manages to press the reverse button before drowning.

-The propellers now spinning in the opposite direction, Dylan throws an acetylene tank into it, causing an explosion that destroys the propellers, and leaving an opening to the outside world for them to escape through.
-The group jumps out the thruster room and swims to a nearby inflatable raft, just before the ship flips back over, and across the water.
-The six survivors look on as she sinks stern-first to the bottom of the ocean.
+With the propellers now spinning in the opposite direction, Dylan throws an acetylene tank into it, causing an explosion that destroys one of them, leaving an opening for them to escape.
+The group jumps overboard and swims to a nearby inflatable raft, just before the ship flips back and sinks stern-first to the bottom of the ocean.
 After the survivors fire a flare, two helicopters and several ships arrive at the area to rescue them, having tracked the location of the Poseidons GPS beacon.